fizker/js-ajax/readme.md

 - IE v.
 9
 - IE v.
 8

+Note for IE8 and below: You need to supply a shim for Function.prototype.bind.

 It does not work in IE7 or below out of the box when receiving `application/json`, because `JSON.parse` is not supported.
 If this is a requirement, then use something like [json2](https://github.com/douglascrockford/JSON-js) from